 The overlying soft tissues are markedly overgrown, especially in the volar and distal aspects.
 Within the soft tissues, focal lucent areas representing fat may be seen, which is characteristic.

 MRI is helpful in distinguishing macrodystrophia lipomatosa from other causes of macrodactyly (see below).
 It demonstrates accumulation of fat in the subcutaneous tissues without a discernable capsule 1.
 There might be fibrous strands seen withing this accumulated fat with cortical thickening, osseous hypertrophy and bony outgrowths from the underlying bone.
-Neural thickening may also be visualised.
+Neural thickening may also be visualized.

 Treatment and prognosis